The Ultimate Guide to Recruiters in Tokyo

 If I am based overseas, where do I start?

-If you are based overseas and looking for support, can you see our page here for visa options in Japan
+If you are based overseas and looking for support, you can see our page here for visa options in Japan.

 First, before doing any form of job hunting, we recommend that you figure out the best way for you to come to Japan.
 There are a variety of options depending on your stage of life and which country you are moving from.